davidruddiman/Pre-Chewed/README.md

 Pre-Chewed removes images and layout data, but the underlying text remains subject to its original copyright.
 If your document contains proprietary or third-party content, it is your responsibility to ensure you have the right to share it with whichever AI tool you use.

+Pre-Chewed uses Cloudflare Web Analytics to track anonymous page visit counts and load performance.
+No cookies, no personal data, no IP storage, no cross-site tracking.
+This is used only to understand how many people are using the app and has no connection to your documents or their content, which never leave your browser.

 ---

 ## How it works